-Check the chain, rear sprocket, engine sprocket and chain guide
+Checking the chain, rear sprocket and engine sprocket

-- Raise the motorcycle with the lift stand. - Shift gear to neutral. - Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket and engine sprocket are worn: - Replace the rear sprocket or engine sprocket.
+- Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket and engine sprocket are worn: - Replace the rear sprocket or engine sprocket.

 The engine sprocket, rear sprocket and chain should always be replaced together.